Beth Phoenix: Glamarella (2008–2009)

 After a month absence from television, Phoenix returned on the July 14 episode of Raw, where she defeated Santino Marella after he issued an open challenge to any WWE wrestler backstage.
 The storyline continued the following week after Marella lost to the returning D-Lo Brown.
 Phoenix confronted Marella after the match, and they briefly grappled with each other before unexpectedly sharing a kiss, to which both expressed considerable confusion.

 The two then became an on-screen power couple, and the pairing of Phoenix and Marella later became known by the portmanteau Glamarella.
-Within the team, she acted as the "straight-woman" of sorts, berating Marella or reacting in disbelief to his over-the-top, embarrassing antics.
+Within the team, she acted as the straight-woman, berating Marella or reacting in disbelief to his over-the-top, embarrassing antics.
 At SummerSlam, they defeated Kofi Kingston and Mickie James in an intergender tag team match.
 Phoenix pinned James, winning the Women's Championship, while Marella won Kingston's Intercontinental Championship.
 She successfully defended the Women's Championship against Candice Michelle at No Mercy.
 At Survivor Series in November, Phoenix was team captain of the victorious Raw Diva team which defeated the SmackDown Divas in a five-on-five elimination match; she eliminated Maryse and became the sole survivor of the team.

 On December 8, 2008, Phoenix received the "Slammy Award" for Diva of the Year.
 Phoenix then began feuding with Melina, who had returned from injury in November.
 This storyline included the debut of Rosa Mendes, who was introduced as Phoenix's "superfan".
 At the Royal Rumble in January 2009, Phoenix lost the Women's Championship to Melina.
 At WrestleMania XXV, Phoenix competed in the 25-Diva "Miss WrestleMania" battle royal; despite scoring 12 eliminations, more than any other participant, she lost when Marella, who competed in drag, claiming to be his twin sister "Santina", last eliminated her.
 After WrestleMania, Glamarella separated, as Phoenix was unhappy with Santino pretending to be "Santina".
 Phoenix had a brief scripted rivalry with both "Santina" and Marella, and challenged "Santina" for the "Miss WrestleMania" title at Backlash, but was unsuccessful.